Janzert/AEI/usage.rst

     analyze example_position.txt

-If you replace the simple_engine.py with your own bot that implements AEI you can point any position at your bot.
+If you replace the simple_engine.py with your own bot that implements AEI you can point your bot at any position.

 roundrobin
 __________